There’s no real pixie dust here, only a simple and highly effective tool for innovative compounding pharmacies.

 There, you have created an awesome reference tool just for your pharmacy and for your prescribers.
 I recommend you make several batches of each one to have on hand.
 Start showing them to prescribers and getting their feedback.
 I always offered to make them a personalized one if they wanted that.
 Most just loved them the way they were.
 They became a cult classic of sorts.
 Several offices that my pharmacy worked with would call us when they hired a provider to ensure we delivered a set of bookmarks to them along with information about our pharmacy.
 These bookmarks built a lot of relationships and produced many thousands of prescriptions.

 Download the templates by joining our free DiversifyRx Facebook group and searching for ‘bookmark’ in the files.
-For other compounding resources, I recommend Dr. Rakesh Patel and his Compounding Insight newsletter and Dr. Nicolette Mathey and her services through Atrium24.
-These bookmarks position yourself as the community expert.
-For more ways to accomplish this, read Part 3 of our How to Compete Against Amazon Pharmacy and Win series.
+I recommend Dr. Rakesh Patel and his Compounding Insight newsletter for other compounding resources.
+These bookmarks position you as the community expert.
+Read Part 3 of our How to Compete Against Amazon Pharmacy and Win series for more ways to accomplish this.